ermiyaeskandary/Slither.io-bot/.github/CONTRIBUTING.md

 * Please use the already made pull request template to layout your pull request.

+*Pull request are made to be discussed, thus collaborators may want you to change things.
+Don't make a new PR for these changes.
+Update your existing PR.*

 #### **Do you intend to add a new feature or change an existing one?**
 Check if it's been suggested already [here](https://github.com/ErmiyaEskandary/Slither.io-bot/issues).